izuutech/GameZone-App/README.md

 In other words, a user basically launches the app, write a review on a game he/she has played and that's all There is already 3 dummy data coming with this package.

-PS: This app was created while I was learning React native

 - [Joshua Izu](https://joshuaizu.vercel.app) - My Portfolio website.